vector-of-bool/vector-of-bool.github.io/_drafts/cpp_string.md

 ## Monoliths

-C++, especially more recently, has focused largely on making our types _simple_ and _extensible_.
+C++, especially more recently, has focused largely on making our types _simple_ and _composable_.
 A type should only have member functions which offer the basis operations.
 For a type `T`, there is some set of "basis" operations and _salient attributes_ which can describe an instance of `T`.
 The (possibly infinite) set of operations and observations you can perform on `T` must be